Jeimer Candelario Preview, Player Props: Cubs vs. Reds

-On Saturday, Jeimer Candelario (hitting .094 in his past 10 games) and the Chicago Cubs play the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
-First pitch is at 6:40 PM ET.
+On Sunday, Jeimer Candelario (batting .091 in his past 10 games) and the Chicago Cubs play the Cincinnati Reds, whose starting pitcher will be Carson Spiers.
+First pitch is at 12:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Reds.
+In his previous game, he hit a home run while going 1-for-4 against the Reds.

 Jeimer Candelario Game Info & Props vs. the Reds